ChaseRensberger/KMeans--/README.md

 # KMeans++

-Python3 implementation of the k-means++ algorithm, a common unsupervised machine learning clustering algorithm.
+A Python3 implementation of the k-means++ algorithm, a commonly used unsupervised machine learning clustering algorithm.

 The data used for demonstation is based on the [IRIS](https://archive.ics.uci.edu/ml/datasets/iris) dataset from the UCI Machine Learning Repository.